Dilant/BMETutorial/src/en/start/basic-operation.md

 ::: tip

-The seletion field is judged in orthogonal view, and an object is selected if **any part of it** is in the field.
+The selection field is judged in orthogonal view, and an object is selected if **any part of it** is in the field.

 In order not to select any unneeded object, using [orthogonal](#toggle-perspective-orthogonal-view) and [overlook](#three-views) view to multi-select is recommended.